 Based on an analysis of publicly available information, the Board believes that the terms and the fees payable under the Advisory and Administration Agreements are similar to those of the agreements between other business development companies that do not maintain equity incentive plans and their external investment advisers.
-David Gladstone, Terry Lee Brubaker and David A. R. Dullum are all officers or directors, or both, of the Adviser and the Administrator.
-David Gladstone is the controlling stockholder of the Adviser.
+David Gladstone, Terry Lee Brubaker, David A. R. Dullum and Robert Marcotte are all officers or directors, or both, of the Adviser.
+Messrs.
+Gladstone and Brubaker are also officers and directors of the Administrator.
+David Gladstone is the controlling stockholder of the Adviser and Administrator.
+Ms. Morrison is also an officer of the Administrator.
 Although we believe that the terms of the Advisory and Administration Agreements are no less favorable to us than those that could be obtained from unaffiliated third parties in arms' length transactions, the Adviser and its officers and its directors have a material interest in the terms of these agreements.